algolia/algoliasearch-netlify/README.md

 </script>
 ```

-This will automatically plug your newly created Algolia index in your website.
+This will automatically add an instant search autocomplete to your website using your newly created Algolia index.
 Please refer to the [full documentation](https://github.com/algolia/algoliasearch-netlify/tree/master/frontend) to configure this frontend plugin.

 > Screenshot